If you live in a controlled parking zones (CPZ) or permit parking area (PPA), you may be eligible for a permit to park in these places.

 Apply for a resident parking permit

-If you are moving to a new property you will not be able to apply for a resident parking permit until your vehicle registration document has been updated to show your new address.
+If you're moving to a new property or have a courtesy car, you cannot apply for a resident parking permit until your vehicle registration document has been updated to show your new address.

-While waiting for this to happen, you can apply for visitor parking permits using your solicitors' letter or tenancy agreement as proof of address.
+While waiting for this to happen, you can apply for a temporary parking permit or a visitor parking permits using your solicitors' letter, tenancy agreement or courtesy car 'new keeper' slip as proof of address.
 You can use a visitor parking permit to park your own vehicle.